gilbertouk/be-events-platform/README.md

 With this user you will have access to the form to create new events on the website

-The hosted version of the website uses this email as admin: admin@ mail.com
+The hosted version of the website uses this email as admin: admin@mail.com
 password: 10203040

 </p>